RenRenJuan/Green-Travel-Carbon-App/README.md

 ## 1.n.m (semantic reset)

-PCAD which is sold as Green Travel 2, 2.n.m is a maintained instance of the [PMTA](https://sameboat.network/personaleco) generic base.
+PCA which is sold as Green Travel 2.n.m, n > 0 is a maintained instance of the [PMTA](https://sameboat.network/personaleco) generic base.

 - Roadmap for regular production Personal Carbon Accounting domain, PCA 1